-Reactive hypoglycemia (postprandial hypoglycemia) is low blood sugar that occurs after a meal — usually within four hours after eating.
-Low blood sugar (hypoglycemia) usually occurs while fasting.
-Signs and symptoms of reactive hypoglycemia may include hunger, weakness, shakiness, sleepiness, sweating, lightheadedness, anxiety and confusion.
+Reactive hypoglycemia (postprandial hypoglycemia) refers to low blood sugar that occurs after a meal — usually within four hours after eating.
+This is different from low blood sugar (hypoglycemia) that occurs while fasting.
+Signs and symptoms of reactive hypoglycemia may include hunger, weakness, shakiness, sleepiness, sweating, lightheadedness and anxiety.

 It's possible to have symptoms that are similar to reactive hypoglycemia without actually having low blood sugar.
 True reactive hypoglycemia symptoms that are caused by low blood sugar occurring after eating are uncommon.
 For the majority of people with postprandial symptoms, the actual cause of the symptoms is not clear but may relate to what food was eaten or variations in the timing of the food moving through the stomach and intestinal tract.

 For the majority of people, reactive hypoglycemia usually doesn't require medical treatment.
-It may help to pay attention to the timing and composition of your meals:
+It may help, however, to pay attention to the timing and composition of your meals:

-For some, particularly those who have had intestinal surgery (gastric bypass or surgery for the management of ulcer disease) further evaluation by a doctor may be warranted, but dietary changes are still recommended.
+Most people will try to find out what dietary changes are helpful for them to minimize the symptoms.
+For some, particularly those who have had stomach surgery (gastric bypass or surgery for the management of ulcer disease), further evaluation by a doctor may be warranted, but dietary changes are still recommended and very important.

 It's also important to include physical activity in your daily routine.
 Your doctor can help decide what's right for you.